heyseppy/ELEC5552/README.md

 ## Overview

-Welcome to the repository for the **ELEC5552 Electrical Design Project** at the University of Western Australia.
 This project encompasses hardware designs, build guides, and software implementations for developing a fully autonomous drone.
 The goal is to design and build a robust drone capable of autonomous line following, obstacle detection, and smooth transitions between manual and autonomous control modes.

 ### Key Features